 But still, this is an impressive piece of architecture with a new structure running through the old power house, giving credit to both, the new and the old.

 I swear I didn't put this there, it seriously is part of the exhibition

-Oh my god, you've got to go there!
+Looking at the pictures, I'm just as excited as when I strolled through the area.
 I can't believe it took me so long and I absolutely need to go again with a little more time on my hands.

 Zeche Zollverein, Essen

 How to get there: